michaelpineirocode/jam-py/README.md

 # Build Status

-Working, not functional
+The tokenizer is working, the parser and interpreter are still in development.
+If you find a bug, please contact me with the information below.

 # Limitations

 <b>There cannot be a term that starts with the name of words in our namespace.</b> For example, "define" and "functionality" could not be variable names, because they contain the key words "def" and "function" at the beginning.
+Doing this results in the tokenizer outputing {"function": "function"} {"expression": "ality"}.
 I do not think that this issue is massive, though, and I may be able to change it later.

 <b>It is slow.</b> The text is interpreted using python, to make a language that is less easy to understand.
 It performs the way that a 'high level' programming language should(slowly), yet is written in a way that is 'lower level' (more complicated).

+<b>You cannot use single quotes.</b> The tokenizer completely ignores them.

 # Demo
 Once I make a release, I will include a demo - probably a link to a jupyter or collabratory notebook.
 I am not yet sure how to implement this.
 Or, you can just download it.